 How Well It Works

 Liposuction (except for laser liposuction) generally does not tighten the skin over the treated area.
 After fat has been removed, the skin around the area may be somewhat loose.
-It may take up to 6 months for the skin to tighten around the treated area.
+It may take up to 6 months for the skin to tighten around the treated area, and it may not ever fully tighten.
 Some people's skin is very elastic and retracts more quickly than other people's skin.
 Younger skin tends to have greater elasticity than older skin.

 Liposuction done by an experienced doctor in a properly equipped facility is usually safe.
 Having more than one area treated, or having a very large area treated, may increase the risk of complications during or after the procedure.

 Common side effects of liposuction include: